Tiger II, or "King Tiger"

 |Königstiger - King Tiger tank & Sherman tank, side by side.|

-The King Tiger carried a 128 mm PaK 44 L/55 main gun, capable of out-ranging and defeating any Allied tank (or just about anything else).
-Only 492 King Tigers made it to the field starting in September 1944, as compared to 1347 Tiger I Tanks.
+The King Tiger sported a 88mm KwK 43, a more powerful gun than the one used on Tiger I. Only 492 King Tigers made it to the field starting in September 1944, as compared to 1347 Tiger I Tanks.
 The Tiger IIs were kept separate from other tank formations and committed to battle only by the highest leadership.
 Hitler often would talk about this or that battalion of Tiger tanks being in the process of moving here or there by train, that is how closely he monitored their movements.

 The Tiger II tank was invariably too heavy to be recovered except in those rare instances during its use when the Germans were advancing, and many were left behind as the Germans retreated.
 However, on the field, they destroyed everything in sight and could only be damaged by aircraft or heavy artillery.